 He has applied up-to-date statistical methods to different clinical and epidemiological studies from analysis of variance to linear mixed models or generalized mixed models in the field of neurodegenerative diseases such as Parkinson’s and Alzheimer’s.

 He has developed collaborations with partners acting in Poverty Related Infectious Diseases.
 With a strong background in Malaria epidemiology and clinical trials, Michel has been project leader for the data management and statistics aspects of 3 large clinical trials (≈ 3400 patients) with WHO/TDR.

-Michel teaches data management at the University of Metz and participates in the WHO/TDR capacity building programme, which allows African visiting scientists to be trained.
+Michel teaches clinical research, public health and research methods at the University of Metz and participates in the WHO/TDR capacity building programme, which allows African visiting scientists to be trained.

-- GATIFLOXACIN: Establishment of a database for a phase 3 clinical trial of tuberculosis (gatifloxacin-containing 4-month regimen vs. standard 6-month TB regimen) in SouthAfrica, Kenya, Guinea, Senegal and Benin– 15,000 $ (validation of procedures for transfer of database) + 195,000 $, 2011-2015
+- GATIFLOXACIN: Establishment of a database for a phase 3 clinical trial of tuberculosis (gatifloxacin-containing 4-month regimen vs. standard 6-month TB regimen) in SouthAfrica, Kenya, Guinea, Senegal and Benin– (validation of procedures for transfer of database), 2011-2015

-- MOXIDECTIN: Establishment of a database for a phase 3 clinical trial of onchocerciasis (moxidectin vs. standard ivermectin), Statistical Analysis and reporting in Liberia, Democratic Republic of Congo and Ghana – 128,800 $, 2012-2016
+- MOXIDECTIN: Establishment of a database for a phase 3 clinical trial of onchocerciasis (moxidectin vs. standard ivermectin), Statistical Analysis and reporting in Liberia, Democratic Republic of Congo and Ghana, 2012-2016

 NCER-PD: National Centre of Excellence in Research on Parkinson’s Disease publicly funded (FNR) project, member of the epidemiology and statistics platform